fdvorak/StanOnDaint/README.md

 ## Model fitting
 You should now be able to fit models.

-* Launch a new JupyterLab notebook using an R kernel by clicking on the plus symbol and selecting the R icon.
+* Navigate to your home directory and launch a new JupyterLab notebook with an R kernel by clicking on the plus symbol and selecting the R icon.

 * Copy the R code in StanOnDaint.R of this repository into the first cell of the notebook.